 To that end, I combine stable isotope and morphological techniques, fatty acid analyses and behavioral studies that include manipulations in the field and lab.

 After finishing my biology studies at the University Hamburg and University of Potsdam, Germany, including an external thesis at Texas A&M University, College Station, USA, I started my PhD at the Leibniz-Institute of Freshwater Ecology and Inland Fisheries, Berlin, Germany, which I finished in 2013.
 Between 2014 and 2021, I was a PostDoc at the Department of Ecology and Genetics; Limnology at Uppsala University, Sweden.
 I now have returned to Germany and the University of Potsdam.
-Since March 2021, I work as the scientific coordinator of the Research Training Group BioMove.
+Since March 2021, I am a postdoc and the scientific coordinator of the Research Training Group BioMove.